Mabel8686/RustPlugins/README.md

 **NoLockOnRockets.cs** - prevents players without the bypass permission from putting lock on rockets in there inventory

 **NPCGifts.cs** - spawns gifts on npc death, can configure the drop rate and cooldown for the gifts withe personalised message to the player

+**EventMessages.cs** - adds game tip event messages for servers who are changing TOD or skipping night and are manually spawning the default events with AutomatedEvents or similar